laminas-api-tools/documentation/recipes/join-tables.md

 ### Updating the resource

-As noted earlier, DB-Connected services use a configuration-backed `ZF\Apigility\DbConnectedResource`. zf-apigility creates an instance of that class which then performs the various operations you allow.
+As noted earlier, DB-Connected services use a configuration-backed `Laminas\ApiTools\DbConnectedResource`. api-tools creates an instance of that class which then performs the various operations you allow.
 In order to use our new table gateway functionality, we will need to _extend_ that class, _override_ the relevent methods, and tell the container to use our new class.